 Knowing which product is popular and great for your market will let you know which items to market more of and what needs improvement.

 How To Get More Product Reviews

-No matter what eCommerce platform you choose, make sure it allows a lot of customization.
+No matter what eCommerce platform you choose, ensure it allows much customization.
 To gather more reviews, your website should be able to make it easy for your customers to leave a review.

 Look at how Gili Sports made it easy for its customers to write a review by just clicking a button.
 They even made a ask a question button for interested buyers.

 Some businesses don’t get many reviews since they bombard their customers with forms and questionnaires.

 This whole process can be a major turn-off and can cost some reviews.
 To avoid such a situation, make the process of leaving a review as simple as possible.

 Contact your web designer to see how you can make this whole process seamless.
 Make it a point that creating a review won’t take up too much time and effort.